holukas/dataset_ch-cha_flux_product/dataset_ch-cha_flux_product/Meteo_Data.md

 **Notebooks**: [Notebooks used to quality-screen, download, merge and gap-fill meteo data.](../notebooks/10_METEO/README.txt)

-For the first version of the CH-CHA flux product (CH-CHA FP2025.1 2005-2024), the following meteo variables were available for analyses:
+For the first versions of the CH-CHA flux product (CH-CHA FP2025.1 2005-2024), the following meteo variables were available for analyses:
 - `TA` `SW_IN` `LW_IN` `PA` `PPFD` `RH`, `VPD`, `SWC`, `TS`, `PRECIP`

 See *Note#1* above: because of this warning I assembled the meteo data again to a new file that contains the meteo 6 variables between 2005 and 2024.